To find out more about the survey and public opinion about other biotechnology applications, read the article Do New Zealanders accept biotechnology?

 The research found that, of the 117 participants, people tend to find this example of biotechnology unacceptable.

 Survey respondents were concerned about the impact that this technology would have on commercially growing potato crops.
-In particular, they were concerned that farmers would have to grow thepotatoes and that their sale price would be cheaper, making potato growing less worthwhile for farmers.
-They were also unsure if there would be any side-effects (such as impacts on the environment, side-effects in humans, irreversibility, the potato mutating, how the potato would respond to mutations in the soft rot bacteria and the challenge to ).
+In particular, they were concerned that farmers would have to grow the genetically modified potatoes and that their sale price would be cheaper, making potato growing less worthwhile for farmers.
+They were also unsure if there would be any side-effects (such as impacts on the environment, side-effects in humans, irreversibility, the potato cultivar mutating, how the potato would respond to mutations in the soft rot bacteria and the challenge to biodiversity).
 Even those that were in favour of using biotechnology in this way wanted it to be thoroughly trialled in carefully controlled experiments.
 There was a lot of uncertainty about how much trialling would be optimal and who would fund it so that the results could be trusted.

 The AERU report Public Understandings of Biotechnology in New Zealand: Factors Affecting Acceptability Rankings of five Selected Biotechnologies (#266) can be downloaded from the AERU publications list on the Lincoln University website, here.